gesad-science/cmc-pipeline-transcrip/README.md

   - npm run bulid (Creates the HTML/CSS/Javascript for the mobile application with the new features to the dist folder)
   - npx sync android (Update the android folder with the content of the dist)
   - npx cap open android (Open android studio in the android folder)

+- Backend folder:
+  - uvicorn app:app --host 0.0.0.0 --port 8000 (Run the server that receives audio from any type of user)